A peek at Lululemon Athletica Inc. (LULU): Who has invested in It?

 The top institutional shareholder in the company is FMR, LLC with over 18.77 million shares valued at $6.53 billion.
 The investor’s holdings represent 15.00% of the LULU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 8.72 million shares valued at $3.03 billion to account for 6.97% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 7.98 million shares representing 6.38% and valued at over $2.78 billion, while Blackrock Inc. holds 6.22% of the shares totaling 7.78 million with a market value of $2.71 billion.

-Lululemon Athletica Inc. (NASDAQ: LULU) is -16.98% lower on its value in year-to-date trading and has touched a low of $128.85 and a high of $399.90 in the current 52-week trading range.
+Lululemon Athletica Inc. (NASDAQ: LULU) is -10.83% lower on its value in year-to-date trading and has touched a low of $128.85 and a high of $399.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LULU stock was last observed hovering at around $293.24 in the last trading session, with the day’s loss setting it -4.3% off its average median price target of $409.50 for the next 12 months.
-It is also 41.03% off the consensus price target high of $490.00 offered by 33 analysts, but current levels are -5.07% lower than the price target low of $275.00 for the same period.
+The LULU stock was last observed hovering at around $309.00 in the last trading session, with the day’s gains setting it 1.34% off its average median price target of $409.50 for the next 12 months.
+It is also 36.67% off the consensus price target high of $490.00 offered by 33 analysts, but current levels are -12.85% lower than the price target low of $275.00 for the same period.

-The stock witnessed a -14.66% gain in the last 1 month and extending the period to 3 months gives it a -23.04%, and is -8.22% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.65% over the week and 3.54% over the month.
+The stock witnessed a -8.91% loss in the last 1 month and extending the period to 3 months gives it a -16.37%, and is 8.84% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.29% over the week and 3.66% over the month.

 Lululemon Athletica Inc. (LULU) Analyst Forecasts